- add the "Extended Search" checkbox after the "Search" text box in the "Settings" window

 What else should I know when I'll get familiar with the basics?

 Yes.
 As you add favorites to your main menu and your submenus, it can become tricky to find the favorite you want to edit.
-Since QAP v8.3, you can filter the favorites by keywords.
+You can filter the favorites by keywords.
 In addition to easing favorites edition, this tool also gives you a global view of your favorites, allowing to eliminate unwanted duplicates or to better organize your menu.

 To filter you favorites, simply type a few characters in the Search box just above the favorite list.
 You can hit Ctrl-F to move the cursor to search box.
 To restore the full list, delete the Search box content or simply click the X button on the right.